 The Brian Lee Era

 When Brian Lee took the reigns of the LSU Soccer program in December 2004, he envisioned a program with the potential to be a perennial contender for the Southeastern Conference championship and an annual participant in the NCAA Tournament.
-His bold vision to transform LSU Soccer into a nationally-respected program has produced unprecedented results as the Tigers enter the 2012 campaign as the reigning SEC Western Division champions and NCAA Tournament qualifiers from a season ago.
+His bold vision to transform LSU Soccer into a nationally-respected program has produced unprecedented results as the Tigers are ready to take to the field again in 2016.

-The Tigers have also proven themselves as perennial contenders for the SEC regular season championship, while claiming second place in the final league table during the 2008, 2009 and 2011 seasons to match their best conference finish in program history.
+The Tigers have also proven themselves as perennial contenders for the SEC regular season championship while claiming second place in the final conference standings in 2008, 2009 and 2011 to match their best SEC finish in program history.

-In Lee's seven seasons in Baton Rouge, the Tigers have posted a 79-47-25 overall record with an impressive 39-25-13 mark in conference play.
-And since capturing its first SEC West title in 2007, LSU Soccer has posted a .664 winning percentage with a 32-14-9 record against teams in the Southeastern Conference, including a school record eight SEC wins in 2009 and 2011.
+In Lee’s 11 seasons in Baton Rouge, the Tigers have posted a 115-83-37 overall record with a 55-49-19 mark against conference opponents.
+And since capturing its first SEC West title in 2007, LSU has posted a 48-38-15 record against SEC teams in the regular season, including a school record eight SEC wins in 2009 and 2011.